sina-ehsani/machinelearning_fromscratch/linear_gradient/readme.md

 2. **Design a procedure for early stopping, based on monitoring the validation error.
 What are the accuracies you obtain for the regularization values above?
 Discuss.**

-Adding the early stopping, the model achives the okay reults as soon as 5 steps.
-However the problem is that it wonuld not reach the global minimum that we can see from the above plot.
-To achive that we have to add a delay to our early stopping.
+Adding the early stopping, the model achieves the okay results as soon as 5 steps.
+However, the problem is that it would not reach the global minimum that we can see from the above plot.
+To achieve that we have to add a delay to our early stopping.
 In this delayed model it will check if the validation loss is getting bigger than 100 steps before it.
-This delay helps us achive the best result.
-In practice we have to save weights for the perivious model so we can pick the one with the lowst val-loss.
+This delay helps us achieve the best result.
+In practice, we have to save weights for the previous model so we can pick the one with the lowest val-loss.

 | REGRESSION | with l2=0.01  | with ES step=3 | with ES step=100 |
 | ----------- | ---- | ------| ------- |